Punniyakotti-aiml/Poisson_distribution/README.md

- #  Ex no :2 Fitting Poisson  distribution
+ # Ex.no:2 Fitting Poisson  distribution

+# Name : Punniyakotti.M
+# Register number : 24006503

 # Aim :
 To fit poisson distribution for the arrival of objects per minute from the feeder

 # Software required :